AndyObtiva/glimmer/README.markdown

 Usage: `glimmer [--setup] [application_ruby_file_path.rb]`

 Example 1: `glimmer hello_combo.rb`
-This runs the Glimmer application hello_combo.rb
-If the SWT Jar is missing, it downloads it and sets it up first.
+This runs the Glimmer application `hello_combo.rb` (if the SWT Jar is missing, it downloads it and sets it up first.)

 Example 2: `glimmer --setup hello_combo.rb`
-This performs setup and then runs the Glimmer application hello_combo.rb It downloads and sets up the SWT jar whether missing or not.
+This performs setup and then runs the Glimmer application `hello_combo.rb` (downloads and sets up the SWT jar whether present or not)

 Example 3: `glimmer --setup`
-This downloads and sets up the SWT jar whether missing or not.
+This just downloads and sets up the SWT jar even if already present.

 ## Girb (Glimmer irb)